codercowboy/mingame/tasks.md

  * Create level submission email, add ability to submit levels
  * allow multiple players in level
  * make it ipad compatible
+ * consider coins collected in game to unlock worlds or editor assets